-In any case, the jaw will become subluxated (out of place) and you'll notice a "click" when you open your mouth.
+The jaw can become subluxated (shifted out of place) and you'll notice a "click" when you open your mouth, sometimes with associated pain.
 When we evaluate your jaw, we may also notice or comment on a deviating jaw.
-With a deviating jaw, you may notice that when you open your mouth, your chin will actually move to one side or the other as your mouth opens — obviously, this isn't ideal.
+With a deviating jaw, you may notice that when you open your mouth, your chin will actually move to one side or the other as your mouth opens -- obviously, this isn't ideal.
 The deviating jaw can lead to more pain and further problems.

 Adjustments and muscle work to the TMJ are performed as needed.
 Generally, it only takes a few adjustments to determine if this is a treatment that will work for you or not.
 Most patients respond quickly and only have further problems when they repeat the activity that got them out of alignment in the first place (like going to the Dentist).